-Accept that, especially if this is your first foray into an agile-ish process, you won’t have all the answers.
+Accept that, especially if this is your first foray into an Agile-ish process, you won’t have all the answers.
 Time, budget, and quality are fixed, and now it’s time to predict the scope of work your team can accomplish.
 The only way to answer these questions is to talk to your team.

-What to include in a sprint?
+What should be included in a sprint?

-“Having a prioritized list of your high-level requirements or your product backlog is a key input going into the first agile sprint,” says agile consultant Yvette Francino.
+“Having a prioritized list of your high-level requirements or your product backlog is a key input going into the first Agile sprint,” says Agile consultant Yvette Francino.

-That means your issues should have:
+In other words, your issues should have:

 - Estimates that you and your team decide on together

-Priority according to the issue’s business value
+- Priority according to the issue’s value to the user

-How much work goes into each sprint?
+How much work should go into each sprint?

 A “sprint goal” is the amount of work your team agrees can be completed within a sprint.
 The goal should be a collective effort; everyone should have a say.

 However, if your team is standing firm on time estimates, you can use some simple math to put together your first sprint.
-First, add your estimated issues up until they fill up your sprint’s time allocation.
+First, add your estimated issues up until they fill your sprint’s time allocation.
 For example – in an ideal world, each team member is capable of completing 70 hours of work during a two-week sprint.
 With five team members, that adds up to around 350 hours of work.

-Because you don’t know what your average sprint velocity is, it’s easy to over-commit in the early stages.
+Because you don’t know what your average sprint velocity is, it’s easy to overcommit in the early stages.
 (Don't worry too much if that happens.
-If necessary, you can always adjust scope.)
+If necessary, you can always adjust scope).

 To accommodate for variables like inaccurate estimates, unexpected requirements, and real-world realities, one-third of the sprint time is left unassigned.
-For a five-person team, this means you'd assign roughly 230 hours per Milestone – not the 350 hours quoted in the “ideal world” scenario.
+For a five-person team, this means you'd assign roughly 230 hours per sprint – not the 350 hours quoted in the “ideal world” scenario.